 If you like Super Bowl-themed cocktails that come to the party with plenty of zest, may we please introduce you to the sunny Orange Crush Cocktail?
 Combining SKYY Infusions Blood Orange Vodka, Grand Marnier, fresh orange juice, orange bitters, and lemon-lime soda, it’s fresh, fruity, and delicious.
 If you plan on making a batch, combine all the ingredients except the lemon-lime soda beforehand.
 Then add a splash to each drink when you serve.

 Super Bowl cocktail ideas for Kansas Chiefs supporters?
 Why yes, we’ve got one ready for you!
 The Chiefs’ team colours are red and gold, so we’re going to go with a classic Bloody Mary.
 This brunchtime favourite is very easy to batch – simply add all the ingredients to a large jug, stir until mixed, and add ice just before serving.
 You can also go wild with garnishes – think celery, lemon, stuffed olives, crispy bacon, shrimp, and even buffalo wings!

 8. Cranberry Martini cocktail

-Another ruby-hued drink to consider as a contender for Chiefs fans is the simply sweet Cranberry Martini.
-We love juxtaposing a fancy drink like this with easy Super Bowl food, like chips and dip, and chicken wings.
+Another ruby-hued drink to consider as a contender for Chiefs fans is the festive Cranberry Martini.
+We love juxtaposing a fancy drink like this with easy Super Bowl food like chips and dip, and chicken wings.
 A little bougie, a little down-home comfort, you know?
-The Martini ingredients can all be combined in a pitcher for big-batch purposes beforehand, but we do recommend that you give each drink a bit of a shake in a cocktail shaker with ice before serving if you want that classy Martini energy to shine through.
+The ingredients can all be combined in a pitcher for big-batch purposes beforehand, but we do recommend that you give each drink a bit of a shake in a cocktail shaker with ice before serving if you want that classy Martini energy to shine through.